 There are basically two categories of recording devices, computer-based and stand-alone.
 [There is actually a third category – recording directly to compact disc.
 If your church is already recording to CD using a CD recorder, click here to jump to an explanation of how to upload those recordings to the web.]

-In most cases, you are going to need an adapter.
+In some cases, just a cable will work.
+In others, you are going to need an adapter.
+There are often cables that work as a cable and an adapter.
 This is where you might need some help from someone who knows a little bit about audio.
 Below are some various setups that will get from your mixer to your computer.

 With a Mixer – Recording Devices